polterguy/magic/backend/files/etc/www/README.md

 you to create _"private"_ folders where you store _"reusable component"_ types of files that you use as your own mixin components from your Hyperlambda code using the **[io.file.mixin]** slot.

-If you add a file extention to your request, and your extention is not _".html"_, the resolver will try to resolve your request as a static file request, and returning the file as a static resource.
-The MIME type a statically rendered file is served with depends upon its file extention, and can be seen using **[mime.list]**.
+If you add a file extension to your request, and your extension is not _".html"_, the resolver will try to resolve your request as a static file request, and returning the file as a static resource.
+The MIME type a statically rendered file is served with depends upon its file extension, and can be seen using **[mime.list]**.
 Notice, if you have an HTML file that does _not_ have an associated Hyperlambda codebehind file, the file will be served as a static resource, and not dynamically rendered.